Introducing an MCP Server for ORION-DBs

 langid = {en},

-abstract = {ORION-DBs provides access to multiple open research
+abstract = {ORION-DBs is a collection of open research information

 estimate costs, and run queries, providing a practical entry point